flipacholas/Architecture-of-consoles/articles/dreamcast.md

 The Audio functionality is handled by a custom chip called **AICA** made by Yamaha, it's an improved version of the [SCSP used in the Saturn]({{< ref "sega-saturn#audio" >}}) and is composed of four components:

-- The **Sound Integrated Circuit** or 'IC': A set of modules (synthesiser, DSP, and mixer) that generates the audio signal and applies effects on it.
+- The **Sound Integrated Circuit** or 'IC': A set of modules (synthesiser, DSP and mixer) that generates the audio signal and applies effects on it.
 It supports up to **64 PCM channels** with a resolution of **16 or 8 bits** and a sampling rate of **44.1 kHz**.
 Overall, this is the optimal quality for playing audio.
   - Additionally, it includes an **ADPCM decoder** to offload some work from the CPU.
   - Curiously enough, it also provides **two MIDI pins** to connect a MIDI instrument, although this is meant to be used during development.
 - **2 MB of SDRAM**: Stores sound data and programs.
 It's filled by the main CPU using DMA.